IvanRahn/CasualMeals/README.md

 9. Explain the different high-level components (abstractions) in your App.

 We use MVC architecture.
-Model delas with database, storing/retrieving and manipulating data.
+Model deals with database, storing/retrieving and manipulating data.
 View is what the users see on the screen.
 Controller connect the two together and direct users to pages.

 10. Detail any third party services that your App will use.